What is the Administrative Code and why is it important?

 Imagine a common situation where you park your car in your usual place for a short shopping trip.
 You don’t see a parking ban anywhere, but a few days later you receive a letter from the authority telling you that you have violated traffic rules (e.g. you parked in a place that was temporarily designated for an event and did not allow parking).
 Even in this way, without your knowledge, you can become a party to an ex officio procedure.

-In such a situation, it is important to know the most important principles of the Administrative Code, for example:
+In such a situation, it is important to know the most important principles of the Administrative Procedure Code:

-• The right to notice and to be heard: this allows you to respond to what the authorities say or to bring evidence as to why you think the offence did not happen.
+- The principle of the right of notification and the right to be heard: This right allows you to respond to what the authorities say or to bring evidence as to why you think the offence did not happen.

-• The right to inspect the file: knowing the Administrative Procedure Code allows you to look at the administrative file to see what the authority is basing its claims on and what evidence it has against you.
-In this way, you can better defend yourself against the allegations.
+- Right to inspect the file: The parties have the right to be heard and to comment on all relevant issues in the proceedings.
+Knowledge of the Administrative Procedure Code will enable you to consult the administrative file to find out what the authority is basing its claims on and what evidence it has against you.

-• Remedy: If the authority makes an incorrect decision, the Administrative Code provides for remedies such as an appeal against the decision or a request for a review of the decision if you feel that the authority’s action was not in accordance with the law.
+- The principle of two-stage proceedings (redress): if the authority makes an incorrect decision, the Administrative Procedure Code provides for remedies such as an appeal against the decision or a review of the decision.

 Other common situations are, for example, dealing with planning permission when planning to renovate a house or build a new property.
 Another such situation is applying for social benefits such as parental allowance, housing benefit or unemployment benefit, where the authorities decide whether to grant these benefits following an administrative procedure.
 You will also encounter administrative proceedings when applying for a driving licence or registering a property.
 It is thus an integral part of interaction with the authorities.